olenkapyrih/RAG/README.md

 ## Reranker

 As a reranker there was used cross encoder cross-encoder/stsb-roberta-base.
+It may be not efficient in my case, as far as amount of documents is quite small, so it takes time to process the data, but does not improve the process of extracting context.
 ## Citation

 Isn't implemented